 A timetable will give the children direction during the day.
-In the beginning of the year, it’s a great time to assure children with the question, “When is mommy coming?”
-Pointing out on the timetable what activity you are currently doing and when pick up time is could easily solve your answer to that question.
+At the beginning of the year, it’s a great time to assure children with the question, “When is mommy coming?”
+Pointing out on the timetable what activity you are currently doing and then pick up time it could easily solve your answer to that question.

 A classroom book is a wonderful way for classmates to get to know another.
 Parents will also enjoy seeing and reading about the children their child attends school with.

 I’ll give you a few ideas that you may wish to include, but the end product is really up to you.
-Ideas that you might include are the following: name of child, birth date, mom and dad’s names, sibling’s names, pets they have, favorite toys they enjoy playing with, magazine cut outs of interests, space for a photo and a personal drawing.
+Ideas that you might include are the following: name of the child, birth date, mom and dad’s names, sibling’s names, pets they have, favorite toys they enjoy playing with, magazine cutouts of interests, space for a photo and a personal drawing.
 Front cover pattern (Here).

 You can take a photograph of each child to place on their own page and let the children decide what information they would like to add.

-One additional item you might wish to include would be a space in the back of the book for comments from the parents after the have viewed the book with their child.
+One additional item you might wish to include would be a space in the back of the book for comments from the parents after they have viewed the book with their child.

 Get a binder that has a spot to slip the front cover page into the front.
 Place each child’s profile picture page into a plastic sleeve.
 I find this works best so that the pages do not get torn.